hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 ---
 layout: post
 published: false
-title: Untitled
----

----
-layout: post
-title: 'Why Java developers should consider Scala '
+title: Why Java developers should consider Scala
-published: false
-subtitle: You been a Java developer for a while and you are bored.
+subtitle: You been a Java developer for a while and you are bored
 date: '2017-01-03'
 ---